The OLC Group works to prevent and respond to a wide range of business risks in accordance with the OLC Group Risk Management Guidelines.

 The Emergency Control Center (ECC) is set up to determine how to address an emergency situation as it arises.
 All OLC Group companies are mandated to swiftly report any identified situations that need to be controlled urgently.

 To address the COVID-19 pandemic, we established the Tokyo Disney Resort Infectious Disease Response Coordination Division, with the President of Oriental Land Co., Ltd. as its director.
 The division makes decisions on important matters concerning the operation of Tokyo Disney Resort, such as limiting attendance at both Theme Parks and reviewing their operating hours.

 Earthquakes, fires, typhoons, snow, lightning, power outages, accidents, food poisoning, infectious diseases, and terrorism, among other risks

 In January 2013, we established the OLC Group Guidelines on Social Media, which set forth rules on management and communication of information through social media.
-These guidelines serve to enhance the Group’s information security including in the social media channels.
+These guidelines serve to enhance our Group’s information security including in the social media channels.

 - The OLC Group shall ensure the proper management of all information related to its business operations (“Information Assets” hereinafter), by identifying its owner, its value as an information asset, the level of confidentiality, and rights of access.

 - The OLC Group has established an information security policy (“Policy” hereinafter), setting forth specific procedures to be followed by OLC Group companies and specific actions to be taken by executives and employees in the management of information.

 - The OLC Group, its executives and employees, shall abide by applicable laws governing the management and handling of Information Assets.

 - The OLC Group shall take appropriate technical security measures when processing or holding its Information Assets in an information system and/or network.

 - The OLC Group shall offer scheduled training and education to its executives and employees to familiarize them with information security management policy and procedures.